RubelShahriar/travel-app/README.md

 ## Getting Started with TripFinder Website

-This is our website you can visit [Our Meditab Website](https://travel-resort-react.netlify.app/).
+This is our website you can visit [Our TripFinder Website](https://travel-resort-react.netlify.app/).

 ### Top Features for this website